»

 1.If you don’t have a tax pro, get one!

-If your doing freelancing as a serious full time profession, you really need the advice of an expert to turn to in times when you have questions or are confused.
+If your doing freelancing as a serious full time profession, you really need the advice of an expert to turn to in times when you have questions, confused, or need help with a complex process.
 At the very least you should know someone you can turn to should you have a tax of financial issue.
-The last thing you want in your life is to get audited or investigated by your government’s tax office (e.g. the IRS in the US, Revenue Agency in Canada, HMRC in the UK) – that would not be "a good thing".
+The last thing you want in your life is to get audited or investigated by your government’s tax office (e.g. the IRS in the US, Revenue Agency in Canada, HMRC in the UK) – that would not be “a good thing”.
 An investigation drags you down and puts you on a blacklist for future tax submissions.
+Specialists will help you not just with the basics of tax compliance, such as registering for the right VAT scheme or with your tax id application – they can also assist you in making sure you are tax efficient.

 2.What to ask/give your accountant.